 5 – SHOP AT BLACKWELL’S BOOKSHOP

-Blackwell’s Bookshop has been providing students with mental stimulation for over 140 years.
-It began as only 12 square feet, but slowly took over the neighbouring shops to become the massive cavern it is today.
 In addition to academic books and popular classics, Blackwell’s also has a huge selection of posters, music and specialist rare books.

-Book lovers spend hours getting lost in the aisles of Blackwell’s.
-But there is also a regular calendar of book signings, children’s workshops, discussions and book launches.
+There is also a regular calendar of book signings, children’s workshops, discussions and book launches.

-6 – ADMIRE THE BRIDGE OF SIGHS
+6. ADMIRE THE BRIDGE OF SIGHS

 Just like the Bridge of Sighs in Cambridge, the Oxford version has nothing to do with the famous bridge in Venice.
-This one at least started life with an original name, Hertford Bridge.
-It was completed in 1914 to connect two sections of Hertford College over New College Lane.

 Legend has it that a health survey of Oxford students found Hertford College to be encumbered with the heaviest weight.
 So the college closed off the bridge that links the quads to force them to take get more exercise.
-It’s not true, but it’s a good soundbite for walking tours looking for something to say as they guide tourists past this ornate footbridge.

 One of the great things to do in Oxford is to visit the Bridge of Sighs early in the morning when the street will be less busy.

-7 – TOUR THE ASHMOLEAN MUSEUM
+7. TOUR THE ASHMOLEAN MUSEUM

 The Ashmolean was Britain’s first public museum.
 It reopened in 2009 after a massive refurbishment and the modernised space includes a huge collection of fine art pieces and archaeological artefacts.

-Some of the collection’s most-treasured art pieces include drawings by Michelangelo, Raphael and da Vinci, and paintings by famous names such as Rubens and Picasso.
-Spanning a period of over 4,000 years, the museum has world-famous historical artefacts including Egyptian mummies, Greek and Minoan pottery, and a sprawling collection of ancient statues.
+Spanning a period of over 4,000 years, the museum also has world-famous historical artefacts including Egyptian mummies, Greek and Minoan pottery, and a sprawling collection of ancient statues.

 In addition to the permanent collection, there are temporary exhibitions, courses and talks, all open to the public.

-8 – STROLL MERTON STREET & CHRIST CHURCH MEADOW
+8. STROLL MERTON STREET & CHRIST CHURCH MEADOW

-Oxford is an enchanting city with hidden nooks bursting with a remarkable history.
-One of the best is Merton Street, an atmospheric cobbled lane packed with lovely colleges.
+One of the best areas to explore is Merton Street, an atmospheric cobbled lane packed with lovely colleges.

 Start at the intricately decorated Examination Schools, where each year, anxious students pile in to sit their finals.
-Next, amble past the colleges lined up behind the cobbles.
-First up is Merton College, followed by Corpus Christi and, finally Oriel College.

-9 – PUNT ON THE RIVER
+9. PUNT ON THE RIVER

-If you’re wondering what to do in Oxford when the sun is shining, punting is a great choice.
 The tricky art of using a long pole (quant pole) to propel a small wooden boat (punt) along the River Cherwell is an exercise in balance and coordination.

 The other option is to hire someone to do the punting for you.
 The most central location to hire a boat is at the Magdalen Bridge Boathouse next to Magdalen College.
 Punts take up to 5 people and cost £25 an hour.
-Chauffeured punts are £35 for 30 minutes.
-For all the details, visit Oxford Punting.

-10 – EXPLORE PITT RIVER’S MUSEUM
+10. EXPLORE PITT RIVERS MUSEUM

 The Pitt River’s collection included human remains until 2020 when a decision was taken to remove them all, including the famous shrunken heads from South America, out of respect for the indigenous peoples whose ancestors were on display.